Pierre Réach‘s career comprises three distinct areas of activity:

 - Medal at the Arthur RUBINSTEIN competition in Israel in 1974.

-Pierre Réach continued to perfect his skills from 1975 to 1982 with Maria Curcio in London, and he received regular advice from the Masters, Arthur Rubinstein and Alexis Weissenberg, for several years.
+Pierre Réach continued to perfect his skills from 1975 to 1982 with Maria Curcio in London, and he received regular advice from the Masters, Arthur Rubinstein, Alexis Weissenberg and Jean Fassina for several years.

 In March 2015, Pierre Réach was appointed ‘Chevalier dans l’Ordre des Arts et des Lettres’ by the French Ministry of Culture.